jkpe/marketplace-kubernetes/stacks/csi-s3/README.md

 #### Deploy an example PVC

 Create a Dynamically provisioned PVC using the new storage class.
-A bucket or path inside bucket will be created automatically for the PV and removed when the PV will be removed
+A DigitalOcean Spaces bucket will be created automatically for the PV and removed when the PV is removed.

 `kubectl create -f https://raw.githubusercontent.com/digitalocean/marketplace-kubernetes/master/stacks/csi-s3/assets/examples/pvc.yaml`